 Wash Your Face

-This may sound like a no brainer, but a national study revealed that up to 80% of Americans wash their face improperly.
+This may sound like a no-brainer, but a national study revealed that up to 80% of Americans wash their faces improperly.
 The result of this study concluded that those who were surveyed knew very little about the ingredients in the skin products they used.
 They also didn’t know that their skin type was an important factor.

-It is recommended highly that you wash your face twice daily with warm water.
-Avoid using hot water as it may dehydrate your skin and leave it feeling and looking dry.
-You will want a moisturizer that hydrates your skin but does not contain high amounts of oil that will clog your pores.
+It is highly recommended that you wash your face twice a day with warm water.
+Avoid using hot water, as it may dehydrate your skin and leave it feeling and looking dry.
+You will want a moisturiser that hydrates your skin but does not contain high amounts of oil that will clog your pores.

-You can choose your own favorite facial cleanser.
-Be sure to check the active ingredients to see if your face wash contains salicylic acid, benzoyl peroxide or other acne preventing ingredients.
+You can choose your own favourite facial cleanser.
+Be sure to check the active ingredients to see if your face wash contains salicylic acid, benzoyl peroxide, or other acne preventing ingredients.

 Are There Any Side Effects?

-Moisturizing your skin is an important step in maintaining healthy looking skin that isn’t dry and flaky.
-However, finding a product that moisturizes your face yet doesn’t clog your pores with oils can be difficult.
+Moisturizing your skin is an important step in maintaining healthy-looking skin that isn’t dry and flaky.
+However, finding a product that moisturises your face yet doesn’t clog your pores with oils can be difficult.
 It is recommended to find a hypoallergenic product.

-Hypoallergenic skin products are less likely to cause any allergic reactions.
-Allergic reactions can cause inflammation in your skin which can lead to acne flare-ups.
-Not only do you want a product that is hypoallergenic, but one that is noncomedogenic.
+Hypoallergenic skin products are less likely to cause allergic reactions.
+Allergic reactions can cause inflammation in your skin, which can lead to acne flare-ups.
+Not only do you want a product that is hypoallergenic, but also one that is noncomedogenic.

 Noncomedogenic products are specially formulated and do not clog up your pores.
-It is recommended to moisturize daily after each facial cleanse.
-This will prevent your skin from drying excessively and to maintain a healthy glow.
+It is recommended to moisturise daily after each facial cleanse.
+This will prevent your skin from drying excessively and help you maintain a healthy glow.

 Use the Right Cosmetics

-If your acne is unsightly you may be tempted to cover up with tons of makeup.
-There are several factors to consider when deciding the best beauty regimen for acne sufferers.
-First, make sure you’ve washed your face and moisturized properly.
-Then it is recommended to use acne preventing concealer.
-There are several products out there that are designed to conceal blemishes, but provide preventative effects.
+If your acne is unsightly, you may be tempted to cover it up with tonnes of makeup.
+There are several factors to consider when deciding the best daily skin care beauty regimen for acne sufferers.
+First, make sure you’ve washed your face and moisturised properly.
+Then it is recommended to use acne-preventing concealer.
+There are several products out there that are designed to conceal blemishes but also provide preventative effects.

 Give Acne Facials A Try

 If you suffer from acne breakouts only on occasion or have trouble maintaining blackheads, consider getting a facial at least once a month.
 Facials are conducted by estheticians in a salon setting.
-Although every pesky black head and it won’t vanish with your first facial, your acne may improve over time.
+Although every pesky blackhead won’t vanish with your first facial, your acne may improve over time.

 You may be unintentionally harming your skin with your current beauty regimen.
-Your skin is the largest organ of the body.
+Your skin is the largest organ in the body.
 Naturally, your skin can be affected by many things you do on a daily basis.
 Try to cut out greasy foods.
-Instead, try to eat foods that are high in antioxidants like blueberries and raspberries.
-Also, avoid scrubbing roughly or using water that is way too hot in the shower.
+Instead, try to eat foods that are high in antioxidants, like blueberries and raspberries.

 Ingredients To Avoid

-Here are some ingredients that are recommended to stay away from when dealing with acne.
-Avoid products that contain Lanolin.
-Lanolin can be greasy and can cause allergic reactions on sensitive skin.
-Take care also to avoid cocoa butter as it is very comedogenic which means it will clog pores very easily.
+Here are some ingredients that you should stay away from when dealing with acne.
+Avoid products that contain lanolin.
+Lanolin can be greasy and cause allergic reactions on sensitive skin.
+Avoid cocoa butter as well, as it is highly comedogenic, which means it clogs pores quickly.